TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Machine_Learning/Deep_Learning/Bidirectional Recurrent Neural Network.md

 - [[Deep Learning by Goodfellow]] pp 383 - 384
 - [[Deep Learning Foundations and Concepts by Bishop]]
 - [[Probabilistic Machine Learning Advanced Topics by Murphy]]
-- Matthew E Peters, Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, and Luke Zettlemoyer.
+- Matthew E. Peters, Mark Neumann, Mohit Iyyer, Matt Gardner, Christopher Clark, Kenton Lee, and Luke Zettlemoyer.
 2018.
-Deep contextualized word representations. arXiv preprint arXiv:1802.05365 (2018).
+[Deep Contextualized Word Representations](https://aclanthology.org/N18-1202).
+In _Proceedings of the 2018 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long Papers)_, pages 2227–2237, New Orleans, Louisiana.
+Association for Computational Linguistics.